jtbayly/Old-English-Word-Analyzer/README.md

 ## How do you use it?

 0. Install it on your Mac (see below)
-1. Select some text, whereever you want.
+1. Select some text, wherever you want.
 2. Right-click and select Services->Old English Word Analyzer.
 3. A popup will tell you the number of Old English words, the number of other words, and the percentage that were Old English.